davecanderson/docs/docs/vue/gallery/datagrid.md

 </p>

 <p class="my-4 text-lg">
     If any custom column or header definitions are provided, only those columns will be displayed.
-Alternatively the
-    <code>selected-columns</code> array of column names can be used to control the number and order columns are displayed.
+    Alternatively specify an explicit array of column names in <b>selected-columns</b> to control the number and order or columns displayed.
 </p>